HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 |Patient DOB (optional)|`Patient.birthDate`|
 {: .grid}

-\* Patient Account No is a Provider assigned identifier and is only present for Prior-Auth use cases.
+\* Patient Account No is a Provider assigned identifier and is only present for prior authorization use cases.

 ~~~